lmichael107/CogSci18_ScalableComputing/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
 carpentry: "swc"      # what kind of Carpentry (must be either "lc" or "dc" or "swc")
-venue: "Software Carpentry @ UW-Madison" # brief name of host site without address (e.g., "Euphoric State University")
+venue: "Cognitive Science Society 2018 at UW-Madison" # brief name of host site without address (e.g., "Euphoric State University")
-address: "Sterling Hall, room 2425" # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
+address: "Hilton Madison Monona Terrace, 9 E Wilson Street, Madison, WI 53703 # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 country: "US"         # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1)
 language: "EN"        # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/ISO_639-1)
-latlng: "43.074437,-89.405801" # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use http://www.latlong.net/)
+latlng: "43.072663,-89.380564" # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use http://www.latlong.net/)
-humandate: "June 6-7, 2018" # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "July 25, 2018" # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "8:30 am - 4:30 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "8:00 am - 5:00 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-startdate: 2018-06-06      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
+startdate: 2018-06-25      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
-enddate: 2018-06-07        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
+enddate: 2018-06-25        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Kalin Kiesling", "Matthew Garcia", "Taylor Scott", "Patrick Shriwise"] # boxed, comma-separated list of instructors' names as strings
+instructor: ["Christopher Cox", "Lauren Michael"] # boxed, comma-separated list of instructors' names as strings
-helper: ["Stephen Meyer", "Dorothea Salo", "Brian Cornille", "Christina Koch", "Lauren Michael"] # boxed, comma-separated list of helpers' names
+helper: ["All Instructors"]   # boxed, comma-separated list of helpers' names
-email: ["megarcia@wisc.edu"] # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions
+email: ["lmichael@wisc.edu"]   # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions
-collaborative_notes: http://pad.software-carpentry.org/2018-06-06-uwmadison-swc # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
+collaborative_notes: # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
-eventbrite: 45450254936 # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
+eventbrite: # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}